keldefrawy/keldefrawy.github.io/knowledge/index.md

   </div>

   <aside class="knowledge-review-status" role="note">
-    <strong>Simple publishing model:</strong>
+    <strong>Process:</strong>
-    <span>AI drafts each map and profile; a human reviews and revises it before approval.
+    <span>AI drafts each map and profile; the author reviews and revises it before publishing it here.
 VRASED is the full-source exemplar.
 The other corpus entries begin as clearly labeled summary- or abstract-bounded drafts and must not be mistaken for completed source audits.
 The website remains static and uses no automated ingestion, scoring pipeline, or GitHub Actions workflow.</span>
   </aside>

   <section class="knowledge-pilot" aria-labelledby="knowledge-pilot-heading">